taichi-dev/soft2d-release/README.md

 # soft2d-release
 This is soft2d's official repository for the latest releases, user examples and documentation.
-The user documentation is hosted at [here](https://docs.soft2d.tech/).
+The user documentation is hosted [here](https://docs.soft2d.tech/).

 ## Introduction
 Soft2D is a 2D multi-material continuum physics engine designed for real-time applications.
 With soft2d, users can simulate various deformable objects, such as fluids, sand, snow, and elastic bodies within their applications.